Information about scams operating within our area

 Council tax scam

 We are currently aware of a telephone scam relating to council tax.
-The caller purports to be a representative of Arun District Council and offers to help them obtain a council tax refund and requests an upfront payment.
+The caller claims to be a representative of Arun District Council and offers to help them obtain a council tax refund and requests an upfront payment.

 Please do not give your details to anyone who contacts you in this way.
 If you have received a call of this nature and you are unsure if it was genuine, please contact our call centre on 01903 737752.